 The proposed approach has been implemented in our own offices at the University of Groningen and tested over a short period as a proof of concept.
-Such initial investigation shows that automatic control of devices can save the overall energy consumption and, if coupled with dynamic pricing from the Smart Grid, can provide considerable financial savings from the end-user perspective.
-We don't investigate the provider's point of view, but we conjecture that also the provider will experience significant financial benefit if most the end-users would be price driven in their energy use.
+This initial investigation shows that automatic control of devices can save the overall energy consumption and, if coupled with dynamic pricing from the smart grid, can provide considerable financial savings from the end user perspective; this considers both the case of a building equipped with renewable-based small scale energy sources and the case without such installation that provides a baseline for the study.
+We do not investigate the provider's point of view, but we conjecture that also the provider will experience significant financial benefit if most of the end users would be price driven in their energy use.

 The remainder of the paper is organized as follows.
-In Section 2 we present the model of our system.
-Section 3 shows its general architecture and describes each component in details.
-Section 4 specifies the technologies we used during actual implementation of our system and living lab setting.
-Our experiments are described and evaluated in Section 5.
-Section 6 discusses the related work, and Section 7 concludes the paper.
+Section II discusses the related work.
+In Section III, we present the model of our system.
+Section IV shows its general architecture and describes each component in details.
+Section V specifies the technologies we used during actual implementation of our system and living lab setting.
+Our experiments are described and evaluated in Section VI.
+Finally, conclusions are given in Section VII.